Inspector Hornleigh Goes To It

-Inspector Hornleigh Goes To It is a 1941 British detective film directed by Walter Forde and starring Gordon Harker, Alastair Sim, Phyllis Calvert and Edward Chapman.
-It was the third and final film adaptation of the Inspector Hornleigh stories.

-It was released in America by 20th-Century Fox under the title Mail Train.
+Inspector Hornleigh Goes To It (U.S. title: Mail Train) is a 1941 British detective film directed by Walter Forde and starring Gordon Harker, Alastair Sim, Phyllis Calvert and Edward Chapman.
+It was written by J.O.C.
+Orton and Val Guest based on a story by Frank Launder, and was the third and final film adaptation of the Inspector Hornleigh stories.
+It was released in America by 20th-Century Fox.

 Plot summary

 Hornleigh and Sergeant Bingham join the army in an effort to uncover a ring of German spies.